 Foreigners applying for Danish citizenship will have to satisfy certain conditions before citizenship is granted.
-Such conditions are the number of years holding a Danish residence permit (the principal rule is nine years, but only 8 years are required for refugees), age, renunciation of present nationality, general conduct, overdue public debts, Danish language skills, and knowledge of Danish society, culture and history.
+Such conditions are among others the number of years holding a Danish residence permit and residence in Denmark (the principal rule is nine years, but only 8 years are required for refugees), age, renunciation of present nationality, general conduct, overdue public debts, Danish language skills and knowledge of Danish society, culture and history.